 Vitamin C is rich in dietary and topical ascorbic acid which has great effects on the skin cells.
 According to a study by Oregon state university, “the effects of vitamin C in the skin are not well understood due to limited research”.

 However, vitamin C is responsible for joining cells during the production of collagen.
 This is why when the body lacks collagen, it is best to feed on food with high-quality vitamin C.

 What vegetables are high in collagen?

-Tomatoes are a great source of vitamin c, we stated earlier that vitamin c is very important to the production of collagen as it fuses the cells while the collagen production is ongoing.
+Tomatoes are a great source of vitamin c, and we stated earlier that vitamin c is essential to the production of collagen as it fuses the cells while the collagen production is ongoing.
 According to www.healthline.com, “a single tomato can produce up to 30% of vitamin C”.
 Tomatoes also produce lycopene.
 Lycopene is a plant nutrient that is rich in antioxidants properties.
 Lycopene has health benefits like heart and skin health.

 2. Bell peppers

 Bell peppers are another fantastic source of vitamin c, it’s not just enough to eat tomatoes, you should add some bell pepper too.
 They are known to be rich in capsaicin which according to Healthline.com, is rich in the anti-inflammatory compound which may be great for aging